KosmicTask/ASDictionaryDocs/README.md

 #ASDictionaryDocs

-An archive of browsable HTML AppleScript documentation for a range of Apple and third party OS X applications.
+An archive of browsable HTML AppleScript documentation for a range of Apple and third party OS X applications (OS X 10.6 and above).

 [ASDictionary][asdictionary] is used to generate the html docs from an application bundle.
 Source is available on [GitHub][github-asdictionary].